haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Claws.
 Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 6 (2d4 + 1) slashing damage.
 Charge.
 If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.
 Relentless (Recharges after a Short or Long Rest).
 If the boar takes 10 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 373

 Actions
 Tusk.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage.